Willgunter/Discord-Clone/README.md

         - make a profile picture for users and current user - shouldn't be that hard for Users column
         - let users change color of pictures
         - make "profile" route more pretty
-        - fix up messages and stuff
+        - fix up messages and stuff (attach a user to a message, make box look better, etc...)
         - Clean up routing / add server / channel feature (???)
         - ✅✅✅Change "Enter text" to "Message {channel name}"✅✅✅
         - (maybe) clean up routing for nine different routes